Could you help explain the difference between pension fund values and pension transfer values please?

 A final salary pension transfer value is the sum of money your employer will offer in exchange for you leaving the pension scheme and forfeiting your right to any future income from the plan.

-If you haven’t received a pension transfer value, why not request a consultation with a pensions adviser and discuss your options with them?
-Alternatively, The Drewberry DB Pension Transfer Calculator can give you a rough idea of what your final salary pension transfer value might be.
+Meanwhile, The Drewberry DB Pension Transfer Calculator can give you a rough idea of what your final salary pension transfer value might be.

 If you still want to transfer your final salary pension, an adviser can apply for an official CETV from your provider on your behalf without you having to lift a finger.